 - NETPORE organization: NETPORE is a European Union-funded COST (Cooperation in Science and Technology) action that supports research and education in porous semiconductors and oxides.
 NETPORE partners with the UC San Diego MRSEC for research exchange activities involving the various faculty involved in NETPORE and their students.

 - RIMSE Summer Graduate Fellowships: Students entering the MS or PhD programs in departments allied with the UC San Diego MRSEC (Bioengineering, Biology, Chemistry & Biochemistry, Electrical & Computer Engineering, Materials Science, Mechanical & Aerospace Engineering, Nanoengineering, or Physics), and who have interests in joining a MRSEC-funded research lab for their graduate studies, are granted Research Assistantship stipends and assistance with on-campus housing for the summer prior to the commencement of their graduate studies.
 Anyone accepted into the PhD or MS programs of the the above listed departments is eligible, though the number of these summer fellowships is limited and the prospective RIMSE participant must be nominated by one of the MRSEC faculty.
 If you are interested, please engage with a MRSEC faculty member whose research interests are most aligned with your interests, and request that they submit a letter of nomination to the MRSEC RIMSE program leadership.
 Your graduate school application serves as your application to the RIMSE program, so you need not submit an additional application.
 However, you must submit a letter of intent to participate, and your MRSEC faculty member must submit a letter of nomination on your behalf.
-The number of RIMSE Summer Graduate Fellowships is limited.
-Deadline for application is Monday, May 1, 2023.
+The number of RIMSE Summer Graduate Fellowships is limited; early application is encouraged.

 - SPEC Undergraduate Research Fellowship: The SPEC Battery Boot Camp, one of the four RIMSE Summer Schools, offers stipends for selected students that are funded by the UC San Diego Sustainable Power and Energy Center (SPEC).